sdmydbr9/Drunk-AI/README.md

 ([https://www.icloud.com/shortcuts/a0d2d12116ee4ba19ca89f684e8adc93])
 ## EDIT THE DOWNLOADED SHORTCUT AND REPLACE "mirrormirror" with your api key from MMM-RemoteControl.

-# you need to run this shortcuts every time you want to interact with the chatgpt, or you can use the default telegram commands but that is without voice input.
+# you need to run this shortcuts every time you want to interact with the chatgpt, or you can use the default telegram commands but that is without voice input, hotword detection will be added soon.

 ## Install and configure MMM-Chat from here ([ https://github.com/sdmydbr9/MMM-Chat])